peplau/Sitecore-GenAI/README.md

 1. At the **Template** tab, the author selects the fields to populate with generated content (Text and Image fields are allowed)

-After the content is generated, the video shows all text fields populated, but not the image field, which is still being populated asyncronously by Sitecore Connect.
+After the content is generated, the video shows all text fields populated, but not the image field, which is still being populated asynchronously by Sitecore Connect.
 After some time, the page is refreshed and the generated image will show up.

 <hr />